dtrelogan/react-formstate/docs/howItWorks.md

 }
 ```

-the intConvert and preferNull props save you some code upon submit:
+the intConvert and preferNull props save you some code upon submit.

 ```es6
 onSubmit(e) {